Big data and Internet of Things projects introduce new stresses on IT infrastructure than the workloads that came...

 I saw one project that attempted to capture and then analyze millions of small mobile device messages -- an early IoT project.
 That company learned its network wasn't fast enough to handle the load, as it had been set up to manage bulk data transfers rather than millions of tiny data requests.

-Take on IoT projects with serious infrastructure
+Take on IoT-based projects with serious infrastructure

 Supporting fast and big data architectures